mesosphere/dcos-docs-site/pages/1.11/release-notes/1.11.9/index.md

 ## GUI
 - DCOS-40640, DCOS-45803 - In system tests, we use isolation to run tests in parallel.
 When we reuse `node_modules` it is important to link them in an isolation directory.
 In version 3.x, cypress caches its binary in a different folder.
 It is important to link the `.cache` folder.
 Cypress cache installation is required to speed up the build.
 Therefore, an automated bump of DC/OS UI to version v1.26.2 resolves this issue.

+## Installing
+- DCOS-40442 - A fix to handle `AzureException` during storage upload.

 ## Mesos
 - COPS-4320, DCOS-46753 - This issue occurs due to a race between `.discard()` triggered by check container `TIMEOUT` and `IOSB` extracting `ContainerIO` object.
 This race could be exposed by overloaded/slow agent process if there are frequent check containers launched on an agent with heavy loads.
 This release fixes the issue by discarding `launch`, so the container I/O is cleaned up and therefore all FDs are closed.
 - DCOS-29474 - Occasionally flakes in `test_srv_records` are traced down to frameworks that are not correctly unregistered.
 This release validates that the framework is correctly unregistered, and throws an exception (triggering log collection) if the check fails after uninstall.